CBornholdt/RWModdingResources/aiBasicOverview.md

 *NOTE* When drafted, a pawn will not evaluate their constant ThinkTree, as their autonomy has been removed.

 *NOTE* Any logic placed in a ConstantThinkTree should be easily interruptible, preferably stateless

+## How To Manipulate A ThinkTree
+As stated before, a complete description of a Pawns behavior can be broken down into 2 dimensions: the first is whether any particular task/job is available to them (the Giver returns a valid job), the second is what order these Tasks/Jobs are attempted (ThinkTree structure).
+So the question can be asked, what freedom do we possess to alter the ThinkTree?

+First and foremost, ThinkTrees are simply xml ThinkTreeDefs and can be handled as any other defs.
+Creating a new ThinkTree and/or patching an existing one are both very useful strategies; patching in particular can be very granular but also rather tricky.
+Otherwise, there exist certain tagged hooks in the standard Human and Animal ThinkTrees that will insert a subTree into one of various places as determined by the specific tag.
+To utilize this functionality, create a ThinkTreeDef with `<insertTag>TAG</insertTag>` with the following possible values of TAG
+* Humanlike_PostMentalState
+* Humanlike_PostDuty
+* Humanlike_PreMain
+* Humanlike_PostMain
+* Animal_PreMain
+* Animal_PreWander

+Any ThinkTree such tagged will be inserted into the main Animal/Humanlike ThinkTrees, as well any ThinkTrees that use `ThinkNode_SubtreesByTag` and the appropriate tag.

+Presently if you wish to add behavior to a particular PawnKindDef or new race, there are 2 primary options.
+First is to create a custom ThinkTreeDef and include it in the race properties; this is a good option if the behavior is radically different (simple is welcome too).
+Secondly one can create a ThinkTreeDef to insert with an `<insertTag>`, with that ThinkTreeDef either using custom `ThinkNode_Conditional`s or Givers that will return an invalid job when attempted with a Pawn that is not of that Kind/Race.

+*NOTE* If taking the latter course of action, place those checks immediately in the Giver, so that your ThinkTree does not needless slow down unintended pawns.